15 Fun Activities At Work that your Employees Will Love

 This is one of the most popular team-building games.
 It encourages problem-solving through teamwork.
 The game aims to create a package with limited resources for an egg to survive a 2-3 story fall.

 It would help if you made the package with limited resources like straws, rubber bands, plastic, etc. The game usually lasts for about an hour.

 The team that survives the fall is declared the winner.
 In the case of a tie height of the drop can be increased.

 3. The Office Cook-Off

 What better way to have fun than organizing a cook-off.
-This culinary event promises both smack or salty - fun both ways.
+This culinary event promises both smacks of salty - fun both ways.
 A cooking experience requires team members to pitch in together and be creative.
 This brings out the leadership skills of a few employees.

 Have your employees pre-sign up as either participants or judges.
 Make a few groups out of these participants.
 The dishes can be anything from starters to desserts.
-Make sure the groups register the dishes they are going to cook.
-You don’t want to have 13 different tasting apple pies.
+Please make sure the groups register the cuisines they are going to cook.
+You don't want to have 13 different-tasting apple pies.

 4. Is there a “Lip Sync Battle”